Industry Update/National Response

 - Better Work released a number of guidances including the COVID-19 Management Guidance document, HR Guidelines and the Transitions and Retrenchments Guidelines to help factories reduce the risk of coronavirus and take practical measures to navigate the disruptions caused by the crisis.

 - In-person advisory visits have been replaced by tailored virtual advisory through video conferencing.
-Virtual visits include working with management and worker representatives, primarily focusing on practical guidance on COVID-19 response and addressing unforeseen compliance issues.
+Virtual visits include working with management and worker representatives.
+A total of 1,047 Virtual Advisory sessions were conducted from March to December 2020.

 - The team is organising virtual industry seminars and trainings to provide factories with technical input and guidance.